Back to jobs

 • Lead financial data conversion activities including General Ledger trial balances, open AP and AR transactions, supplier and customer master data, Fixed Assets, banking data, and chart of accounts mapping.

-• Build and execute EIB (Enterprise Interface Builder) templates, XSLT transformations, and Workday Studio integrations to load financial data accurately and on schedule.
+• Build and execute EIB (Enterprise Interface Builder) templates and XSLT transformations load financial data accurately and on schedule.

 • Develop and execute reconciliation scripts and validation reports to confirm accuracy and completeness of converted financial data against source systems.